Alexei Zimin

-Alexei Alexandrovich Zimin (Алексе́й Алекса́ндрович Зими́н; 13 December 1971 – 12 November 2024) was a Russian writer and chef who was based in the United Kingdom.
+Alexei Alexandrovich Zimin (Алексе́й Алекса́ндрович Зими́н; 13 December 1971 – 12 November 2024) was a Russian restaurateur, writer and chef who was based in the United Kingdom.
 He was found dead in Belgrade in November 2024.
 Zimin was a critic of the Russian annexation of Crimea in 2014.

 Life and career

 Zimin was born in Dubna near Moscow, Moscow Oblast, Russia on 13 December 1971.

 Zimin was deputy editor-in-chief of Afisha magazine, founded Afisha.Food, worked as editor-in-chief of Afisha World, Gourmet, and GQ Russia editor in chief before training at Le Cordon Bleu London.
 He went on to open Moscow's first chef's table restaurant, Ragout, as well as a food magazine, Afisha Eda, and a Moscow fast food chain.

 He had a cookery show on NTV which was cancelled after he made critical comments on social media (a video on Instagram singing the Bulat Okudzhava Russian anti-war song "Grab Your Coat and Let’s Go Home") against the Russian invasion of Ukraine in 2022.

 Zimin co-owned ZIMA, an eponymous restaurant on Frith Street in the Soho district of London with Katerina Ternovskaya.
 The restaurant had been the subject of abuse and threats of arson following the Russian invasion of Ukraine.

 His book Anglomania was published in 2024.
 Zimin was promoting the book in Serbia at the time of his death.
 He was found dead by the owner of his rented apartment in Belgrade on 12 November 2024.
 Serbian authorities said there were no suspicious circumstances surrounding his death.
 An autopsy and toxicology reports are being undertaken.